Guide

 An icon depicting a circle with an upward arrow.

-Facilitated discussions about data, evidence and insight help to forge connections and trust between partners as well as generating a shared narrative.
+Facilitated discussions about data, evidence and insight help to forge connections and trust between partners as well as generate a shared narrative.

 Good practice and learning from ICSs